JASory/machine-prime/README.md

  To use from crates.io, simply include it in your cargo.toml file with the feature "small" or "tiny" if you want those versions.
 Default will be the fastest with the hashtable.

  To use as a dynamic library, make sure you are running rustc nightly; `git clone` this repository and run `make` to compile the Default mode, `make small` for the Small mode and `make tiny` for the Tiny mode.
 This will create the library, and `make install` will install it to `/lib/libprime.so`.
 (Make sure you are superuser).
 Installing the library is recommended but not strictly necessary.
 Link to it using ``-lprime`` if you are using gcc.

-Alternately, if on Windows, use the batch file.

 See the ["binding"](https://github.com/JASory/machine-prime/tree/main/binding) folder in the repository for various language bindings.
 Several languages including Ada,C,Fortran,Julia, and Python are supported.